hbmallampati/Hotel-recommendation-system/README.md

 </br>

 #### 6. Hyperparameter tuning and cross-validation:
 To improve the prediction accuracy we choose to do hyperparameter tuning and find the best parameters.
 We performed grid search on the hyperparameters with three-fold cross validation to obtain the best parameters.
 We then tuned our ALS model with these best parameters.
 </br>
 #### 7. Model evaluation using test data:
-I chose to evaluate our model using Root Mean Square Error.
-Since the errors are squared before they are averaged, the RMSE gives a relatively high weight to large errors.
-This makes RMSE more useful when large errors are particularly undesirable like in our recommendation system.
+I chose to evaluate the model using Root Mean Square Error as in RMSE the errors are squared before they are averaged, thus RMSE gives a relatively high weight to large errors.
+This makes RMSE more useful when large errors are particularly undesirable like in this recommendation system.
 </br>

 #### 8. Generate recommendations:
-My recommendation system recommends listing to the user, based on collaborative filtering.
-Our recommendation system takes as input the ALS model, “reviewer_id” and an integer indicating the number of listings we would like to suggest to the user and suggest those many recommended properties to the user. recommendListings function definition:
+The recommendation system recommends listing to the user, based on collaborative filtering.
+The recommendation system takes as input the ALS model, “reviewer_id” and an integer indicating the number of listings we would like to suggest to the user and suggest those many recommended properties to the user. recommendListings function definition:
 <p align= "center"><img width="1189" alt="Screenshot 2023-04-20 at 1 44 06 PM" src="https://user-images.githubusercontent.com/98439391/233483594-82b88871-8aa6-4951-9b33-7ca421bc67c6.png">
 </p>